 Compensation for pediatric medical malpractice lawsuits

 Every lawsuit is unique.
 The value of a pediatric medical malpractice case is complex to calculate.
 Parents seeking compensation for their child’s injuries should consult with an experienced pediatric medical malpractice attorney who will work to maximize the value of the claim and will be prepared to take the case to trial if negotiations break down.
-Kelley J. Johnson has over 15 years of trial experience and has handled a variety of medical malpractice claims involving adults and children.
+Kelley J. Johnson has nearly 20 years of trial experience and has handled a variety of medical malpractice claims involving adults and children.
 Contact Kelley now to discuss your case.

 If you believe you or your loved one are a victim of medical malpractice, you need the experience of one of Indiana’s top medical malpractice trial attorney.